Mohammed-Saleh-Ishaq/PY-API/README.md

 Implemented CRUD Operations: You've implemented the fundamental Create, Read, Update, & Delete operations for tasks using the corresponding HTTP methods (POST, GET, PUT, DELETE).

 --> Used Pydantic for Data Modeling and Validation: You've defined the Task Pydantic model to structure the task data,
+    including its ID (optional on creation), title, optional description, and completion status.